Do you have questions about the application process that we haven’t answered? We can help.

 Graduate Record Examination (GRE) scores should be sent directly from Education Testing Service to UIC.
 If you have taken the GRE within the past five years, you must request that scores be sent from ETS to UIC.
 UIC Institution Code: R1851.

 The minimum recommended score on the GRE Exam is 150 on the verbal and quantitative sections, which is around the 40th-45th percentile.
-Scores below 150 are acceptable if the your GPA is sufficiently high to demonstrate adequate academic potential.
-The typical mean for accepted applicants on the verbal section is 157, which is approximately the 50th percentile.
-For the quantitative section, the typical mean is 153-154, which is approximately the 50th percentile..
+Scores below 150 are acceptable if the applicant’s grade point average is sufficiently high to demonstrate strong academic potential.
+The typical mean for accepted applicants on the verbal section is 157 or 158, which is approximately the 75th percentile.
+For the quantitative section, the typical mean is 153-154, which is approximately the 50th percentile.

 There is no minimum score for the writing assessment, although most accepted applicants earn at least a 4 out of 6 and the mean is typically 4.3-4.4.